 A study by the Frontiers in Psychology found that even watching nature videos can lower blood pressure.
 Imagine the effect of a daily walk on the beach on a scenic mountain trail?

 Wellness travelers find a vacation near nature as relaxing as a spa trip.
-Look for a destination close to natural areas like a national park, beach, mountains, or forest.
+Look for a destination close to natural areas, such as a national park, beach, mountains, or forest.
 The scenery inspires while the fresh air invigorates.

 Finally, consider the climate.
-Someone who lives in a Northern climate with a cloudy winter may prefer to visit a destination in the south with a sunnier climate to get a daily dose of sunshine and vitamin D in the winter.
+Someone who lives in a Northern climate with cloudy winters may prefer to visit a destination in the South with a sunnier climate to get a daily dose of sunshine and vitamin D in winter.
 Someone who lives in a landlocked city may find visiting a city with an ocean view and a brisk sea breeze refreshing.

-A wellness vacation can give guests a change to refocus and get a taste for a healthier lifestyle.
+A wellness vacation can give guests a chance to refocus and get a taste for a healthier lifestyle.
 A study by the Journal of Alternative and Complementary Medicine found that a seven-day trip can have real results.
-Guests completed a week long retreat involving organic plant based foods, vigorous workouts, and restorative practices like meditation and yoga.
+Guests completed a weeklong retreat featuring organic, plant-based foods, vigorous workouts, and restorative practices such as meditation and yoga.
 Results included lowering blood pressure, modest weight loss, and guests reported better sleep.
-Researchers followed-up over the next six weeks and found guests maintained these results.
+Researchers followed up over the next six weeks and found guests maintained these results.

 Sometimes it’s easier to start new lifestyle habits during a break from work and ongoing commitments.

-Offering wellness focused amenities helps property managers attract affluent, health and fitness conscious travelers.
-Such guests often like to visit areas with natural splenders, state or national parks, and access to active outdoor recreation.
-City breaks in areas with vibrant fitness, spa, and food culture may also attract guests who want to combine culture or nightlife with wellness.
+Offering wellness-focused amenities helps property managers attract affluent, health and fitness-conscious travelers.
+Such guests often like to visit areas with natural splendors, state or national parks, and access to active outdoor recreation.
+Cities with vibrant fitness, spa, and food cultures may also attract guests who want to combine culture or nightlife with wellness.

-Imagine the power of offering personal concierge services, restaurant recommendations, private hiking tours, or in-house yoga classes are available.
-Hosts and property managers have upscale opportunities to create custom packages, tours, or meal plans for health conscious guests.
+Imagine the power of offering personal concierge services, restaurant recommendations, private hiking tours, or in-house yoga classes.
+Hosts and property managers have upscale opportunities to create custom packages, tours, or meal plans for health-conscious guests.

 Wellness travel has been around for decades.
 Traditionally, travelers may stay at a wellness camp or hotel with a spa.
 A vacation rental is a great alternative for those who prefer a wellness retreat tailored to their personal interests and goals.